jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - The service maintains a sub-list of entry-points, which are transformers used as starting points for building text-fragments.
 - Transformers register themselves, adding them to the list.
 An additional parameter determines if they should be added as entry-points.
 - Transformers can unregister themselves, removing them from the available transformers and entry-points list.
-# MarkdownCode > services > transformers > compress service
-- The compress service shortens a given text fragment.
-- It can be used to test if the system understands the fragment and as input for other processes.
-- The compress service is a subclass of the transformer-base service.
-- The constructor parameters for the compress service are:
-  - name: 'compress'
-  - dependencies: []
-- During application startup, an instance of the compress service is created and registered as an entry-point transformer using `cybertron-service.register(this, true)`.
-- The `build-message` function takes a text fragment as input.
-- It returns a JSON array called `result` with the following elements:
-  - role: system, content: the value of the constant `resources.MarkdownCode_services_compress_service_0`
-  - role: user, content: the joined lines of the `text-fragment`
-- The function also returns `[ text-fragment.key ]`
-# MarkdownCode > services > build service
-- The build service is a single instance that handles all the text fragments in the project service.
-It utilizes a group of transformers to generate conversions on the text fragments.
-- To build the project, the service follows these steps:
-  - For each text fragment in the project service's data list:
-    - For every transformer in the entry points list of the cybertron service:
-      - Request the transformer to asynchronously render its result (renderResult).
 # MarkdownCode > components > body > outline
 - The outline component is on the left side of the editor.
 - It displays a tree structure representing the headings in the active project.